abhisekpadhi/cd-browser-agent/README.md

 # Browser agent

-This is a browser use agent that can take user query in natural language and does actions on behalf of the user.
+This is a browser use agent that can take user query in natural language and execute actions on behalf of the user.

 ## Stack

--   backend: python3, flask
+-   backend: python3, flask, playwright
 -   frontend: nextjs
+-   llm agents:
--   llm agents: gpt-4o-mini (action plan generator), gpt-4o (vision model, decide browser action)
+    -   gpt-4o-mini (action plan generator),
+    -   gpt-4o (vision model, decide browser action)

-## Architecture
+## Design

+### Low-level

 -   This project implements a vision model based browser control agents.
 -   In a web-page a user can do following actions - `input`, `click` or `extract data`